-- Information regarding number of cases in affected countries has been updated.
+- Information regarding affected countries has been updated.

 Diphtheria occurs worldwide and is still endemic in many countries.
 Travellers who are not fully vaccinated may be at risk for catching diphtheria when visiting a country where the disease is still prevalent.

 Currently, the following countries are reporting outbreaks of diphtheria:

 Diphtheria is a very contagious bacterial disease.
 It can spread quickly from person to person by direct, close physical contact, contact with respiratory droplets, and less commonly, through contact with contaminated objects.
 Diphtheria can be very serious and even deadly, especially for infants and very young children.

 - sore throat